North Philadelphia Shooting Leaves Teenage Boy Dead After At Least 20 Shots Fired, Police Say

 PHILADELPHIA (CBS) — Another act of gun violence has left a teenage boy dead in North Philadelphia.
 The shooting has left investigators concerned because a house full of children was also riddled with bullets.

-Investigators say they arrived on the scene and found a 16-year-old boy shot multiple times outside of his home.
+Investigators say they arrived on the scene and found Figueroa shot multiple times outside of his home.
 He was later pronounced dead at Temple University Hospital.
 At least 20 shots were fired, according to police.

-Police say private surveillance videos show a white Sedan pulling up the home.
+Police say private surveillance videos show a white Sedan pulling up to the home.
 The passenger was carrying a rifle that was likely used in the shooting.
-Police say they found a handgun on the scene.READ MORE: Philadelphia Restaurants No Longer Accepting Negative COVID Test For Indoor Dining
+Police say they found a handgun on the scene.READ MORE: Officials Say Space Heater Caused House Fire In Levittown, Bristol Township

 Inside the home, police say there were two teenagers upstairs and two children downstairs sleeping on the couch next to the elderly woman.